Band – Æolian

 The Negationist features nearly the same lineup as their 2018 offering, with Leoben Conoy replacing Toni Mainez on bass, where the thick rhythms join with the drumming os Alberto Barrientos to keep the group on a solid foundation.
 Raúl Morán and Gabi Escalas trade licks on guitar, to weave together intricate riffs, creating a rich atmosphere of forlorn hope.
 The vocals of Daniel Pérez lift up the lyrics to the level of impassioned prayers of urgent repentance.

 A litany of other instrumentation lifts The Negationist to another level, as symphonic elements wind in and out of tremolo riffing, horns, and hints of Spanish guitar, among other nuances of beauty.
 The pain of this album is visceral. Æolian shine a bright light on the destructive nature of mankind, but also provide hope that it’s not too late to change.
-The Negationist is a beautiful ode to the majesty of the natural word and a call to action for mankind.
+The Negationist is a beautiful ode to the majesty of the natural world and a call to action for mankind.

 Read on below the music for my interview with the band.